jordiabante/HiMMe/README.md

 Description
 ------------------
-HiMMe is a computational biology tool that applies hidden Markov models (HMM) to NGS data reliability and is able to detect errors and repair them.
+HiMMe is a computational biology tool that applies hidden Markov models (HMM) to assess NGS data reliability and is able to detect errors and repair them.

 Installation
 ------------------